huksley/opauth-demo/README.md

 Opauth-Demo
 =============
-Opauth strategy for GitHub authentication.
+Opauth strategy for testing authentication.

-Implemented based on http://developer.github.com/v3/oauth/ using OAuth2.

 Opauth is a multi-provider authentication framework for PHP.

 Getting started